How to set up AU-Guest:

-Guest access is for the internet only.
-Guests do not have access to internal services such as file and print servers, and access is limited to the web (http and https).
+NOTE!
+AU-Guest access is for the internet only.
+You will not have access to internal services such as files or printers.

-AU-Gadget is a wireless network for research equipment and devices which either do not have a screen or where login is not possible, unlike a computer or phone.
+AU Gadget is a wireless network for research equipment and devices which cannot access other networks, e.g. devices without a screen, or where login is not possible, unlike a computer or phone.
+For example, an information board with static content or a Raspberry Pi (mini computer).